UlyssesZh/UlyssesZh.github.io/rpg/typhm/README.md

 After you finish playing the beatmap, the game will adjust the offset automatically for you.
 If you are not satisfied with the new offset, you can repeat these steps.

+Alternatively, you can set the offset without using the offset wizard.
+You can directly set it in the preferences.

 Note that after you refresh the webpage, the set offset will be cleared, and you will need to set it again.